FRINXio/confd/README.md

 --------
-One step that we found missing in the Tail-f guide was the need to copy a number of YANG files manually to the ODL cache directory.
+One step that we found missing in the Tail-f guide was the requirement to copy a number of YANG files manually to the ODL cache directory.

-copy the following yang files from here: https://github.com/FRINXio/confd/tree/master/yang
+Copy the following yang files from here: https://github.com/FRINXio/confd/tree/master/yang

 to the "cache" folder in your local FRINX ODL directory: